Losant/losant-docs/docs/workflows/outputs/email.md

 # Email Node

-The email node allows a workflow to send emails using Structure provided email delivery.
+The email node allows a workflow to send emails using Losant provided email delivery.
 NOTE: This node is rate limited to one email per minute.
 If more frequent emails are required, please use the [SendGrid node](/workflows/outputs/sendgrid/).

 ![Email Node](/images/workflows/outputs/email-node.png "Email Node")